 Let's remind ourselves, like every now and then, to bring back the school improvement plan.
 Matter of fact, it went out in Sunday's newsletter where we reminded everyone what the [improvement] goals were.
 We're like, ‘Here are our goals for reading.
 Here are the goals for this.’
 We realized we have to bring it up more often as opposed to just during the set workshops, which, in the past, were what we were accustomed to, and so seeing this and being in this [SILA] program, we're like, ‘Oh!
 We have to keep [the SIP] in the forefront a lot more often.
 Let's bring it up, and let's attack one piece of it.’

 Finally, to build a professional learning community among SILA Fellows, the SILA team circulates a newsletter to share updates on upcoming webinars, assignments, and data collections for the SILA evaluation.
 In addition, the newsletter spotlights individual SILA Fellows' progress on their journey to build their improvement, equity, and instructional leadership skills.
-The following excerpt is from one Fellow who was invited to describe the work ’s self-report on their progress in improvement leadership development and school improvement planning:
+Box 1 is the reflections of one Fellow who was invited to submit a self-report, focusing on whatever aspect of their SILA experience they wanted to highlight.
+The Fellow chose to focus on their progress in improvement leadership development and school improvement planning

 Assessing the Quality of SIPs